 A personal favourite for me is the Prelude and Fugue on the name of Alain by Duruflé.
-Jean Alain, brother of organist Marie Claire Alain, was a composer killed in the war in 1940 aged just 29.
-This tribute by Maurice Duruflé with a short but haunting repeated melodic theme is ethereal and inspired and one senses the respect and sense of loss Duruflé must have had for his friend Alain.
+Jean Alain, brother of organist Marie Claire Alain, was a composer killed in the war in 1940, aged just 29.
+This tribute by Maurice Duruflé, with a short but haunting repeated melodic theme is ethereal and inspired.
+One senses the respect and sense of loss Duruflé must have had for his friend Alain.

-Duruflé of course wrote many other great works but none quite have the same emotional impact for me as this work finishing as it does with a rage symbolic of the pointless loss of a great musical mind.
+Duruflé, of course, wrote many other great works but none have quite the same emotional impact for me as this work, finishing as it does with a rage symbolic of the pointless loss of a great musical mind.
 This is inspired writing of the highest order.

-There are pieces that were no doubt written for a particular instrument and separation of that piece from the building and its instrument can never quite create elsewhere what the composer had in his head at the time he or she put ink to paper.
+There are pieces that were no doubt written for a particular instrument, and separation of that piece from the building and its instrument can never quite create elsewhere what the composer had in his head at the time he or she put ink to paper.
 Such is the wonder and challenge of the organ and its repertoire.

 I have had a passion for church organs since the tender age of 12.
 I own and run Viscount Organs with a close attention to the detail that musicians appreciate; and a clear understanding of the benefits of digital technology and keeping to the traditional and emotional elements of organ playing.